adloky/smalls/benoni-b-ss.md

 **11.Nxc8+ Qxc8 12.Nf3 Rd8**

-Black?s aim is to attack the d5-pawn quickly after ...Nb6.
+Black's aim is to attack the d5-pawn quickly after ...Nb6.
 12...Re8 is played more often and is also a good move.

 **13.fxe5 Nxe5 14.Bg5+**